DaimyoHub/MiniRust/README.md

 Every structure that has been already emitted by the backend is marked, in order not to emit it several times.

+The algorithm computes the **direct** dependencies between structures.
+So if one structure uses another structure that has not been defined yet, through an indirection, there is nothing tricky to think of and I just generate the corresponding C structure definition.
+However, structures prototypes must be provided at the very beginning of the C program.

 Detail : The reference implementation of MiniRust seems to compile when the program contains cyclic structures dependencies.
-I took the freedom to prohibit it in my implementation, because I did not see any way of generating it in C with a simple backend.
+I took the freedom not to take it into account in my implementation.